lucidrains/CALM-pytorch/README.md

 - [x] take care of finetuning training logic

 - [ ] handle a wrapper or function that takes in the sequence and prompt length, and auto derives the inputs to CALM
-- [ ] allow for custom function for returning transformer blocks from llm module
+- [ ] show example of manually passing in list of transformer blocks as `List[Module]`. try out with some popular pretrained models

 ## Citations